Lebyy/makermesh/README.md

 ## Key Features

 - **Community Sharing:** Post and discuss everything from source code to detailed project schematics.
-- **Interactive Forums:** Engage in meaningful discussions with like-minded individuals.
+- **Interactive makermeshs:** Engage in meaningful discussions with like-minded individuals.
 - **Resource Library:** Access a rich repository of projects and technical resources.
 - **Privacy & Security:** Built as a private platform to ensure a trusted and focused community environment.